octobercms/docs/3.x/cms/ajax/handlers.md

+---
+subtitle: Design your API and update the page dynamically.
+---
 # Event Handlers

 ## AJAX Handlers

 AJAX event handlers are PHP functions that can be defined in the page or layout PHP section or [inside components](../themes/components.md).
-Handler names should have the following pattern: `onName`.
-All handlers support the use of [updating partials](../ajax/update-partials.md) as part of the AJAX request.
+Handler names should use the `onSomething` pattern, for example, `onName`.
+All handlers support the use of [updating partials](./update-partials.md) as part of the AJAX request.

 ```php
 function onSubmitContactForm()